This is the temperature your home should be to avoid damp, mould and condensation, according to experts

 What temperature should I keep my home at?

-There is a little dispute over what is the best temperature to keep your home at, however most experts agree that 14 degrees should be your minimum temperature.
+There is a little dispute over what is the best temperature to keep your home at, however most experts agree that 14 degrees should be your minimum temperature, although the ideal temperature is higher,

 ‘The ideal temperature is somewhere between 18-20 when you are in the house to keep condensation to a minimum.
-You can buy humidity sensors to help maintain levels below 60%, it can take just 24 hours for mould to start appearing above these levels and if you are struggling to keep the levels below 60% then you might want to consider a dehumidifier.’
+You can buy humidity sensors to help maintain levels below 60%, it can take just 24 hours for mould to start appearing above these levels and if you are struggling to keep the levels below 60% then you might want to consider one of the best dehumidifiers.’

 If you don’t have a humidity sensor, there are physical signs you can look out for.
 The most noticeable is condensation.
 If you spot condensation on mirrors or windows then the humidity levels in your home are too high.
 If this happens, opening your window or switching on a dehumidifier can reduce the amount of moisture in the air.